simpleinjector/Documentation/source/advanced.rst

         typeof(AccessValidationCommandHandlerDecorator<>),
         context => !context.ImplementationType.Namespace.EndsWith("Admins"));

 The given context contains several properties that allows you to analyze whether a decorator should be applied to a given service type, such as the current closed generic service type (using the *ServiceType* property) and the concrete type that will be created (using the *ImplementationType* property).
-The predicate will (under normal circumstances) be called only once per generic type, so there is no performance penalty for using it.
+The predicate will (under normal circumstances) be called only once per closed generic type, so there is no performance penalty for using it.

-.. container:: Note

-    **Tip**: :doc:`This extension method <RuntimeDecorators>` allows registering decorators that can be applied based on runtime conditions (such as the role of the current user).

 .. _Decorators-with-Func-factories: